Morocco Library Project Short Story Competition

 The 2021 Competition is under way!

-This is a culture with a rich tradition of storytelling, and we are honored to help launch a new generation of storytellers from the deserts and mountains of Morocco.
+This is a culture with a rich tradition of storytelling, and we're honored to help launch a new generation of storytellers from the deserts and mountains of Morocco.
 At the end, an anthology of stories will be published in a printed book for the MLP libraries and in digital form to share with the world.

-Read a Selection of Stories from 2020
+Read the Anthology from 2020

 The Team This Year